smclab/openk9/js-packages/docs-website/docs/api/datasource/enrichpipeline/patch-enrichpipeline.md

 ### Description

-Allows you to update individual information in enrichpipeline
+Allows you to update individual information in enrich pipeline

 ### Request Body

-`active`: (boolean) Specific if enrichpipeline is enabled or not
+`active`: (boolean) Specific if enrich pipeline is enabled or not

-`name`: (date) Name of datasource
+`name`: (string) Name of enrich pipeline

-`datasourceId`: (int) Id of related datasourceId
+`datasourceId`: (integer) Id of related datasourceId